Kammann123/frogger/README.md

 # frogger

-Frogger game for Ubuntu and RaspberryPi
+Frogger game for Ubuntu and RaspberryPi, developed in C language

 # Requirements: